Blacksuite/Resume-website-template/README.md

 3. Add new features:
    - Create new components in the `src/components` directory
    - Update `src/app/page.tsx` to include these new components

+4. Extend functionality:
+   - Refer to the [Supabase API documentation](https://supabase.io/docs/guides/api) to learn how to add new content types or manage roles and permissions

 ## Changing Your Profile Picture